 Where to eat and drink in Chisinau

-Chisinau’s gastronomy scene is vast and varied, offering an abundance of top-quality, affordable options.
-Choosing where to eat will be your only challenge – there are so many bars, cafes, and restaurants that it would take months to try them all!
+Chisinau’s food scene is varied and affordable, offering a wide range of cafes, bars, and restaurants.
+Choosing where to eat will often be your only challenge – there are so many options that you could easily spend weeks exploring them.
 Plenty of supermarkets make self-catering easy, with Nr1 being the best supermarket chain in Moldova.

 - Get to Marleen Cocktail Bar (a trendy spot with the best cocktail I’ve ever had, try the Totoro)